¡Welcome!

 Loundry service

-There is a sink for washing clothes, however we offer laundry service at very low cost.
+There is a sink for washing clothes, however we offer laundry service at very low cost of 3$ by one kilogram.

 NATUWA volunteer facilities